- Skincare

-- Does Dry Skin Cause Wrinkles?
-The Answer Might Surprise You
+Does Dry Skin Cause Wrinkles?
+We Asked a Derm

-There are a lot of myths circulating in the skin-care world, but one of the biggest is that dry skin causes wrinkles.
-Newsflash, it doesn’t and that’s why we’re setting the facts straight on the connection between dry skin and wrinkles.
-Find out where the skin-care misinformation comes from and get some helpful tips on how to prevent signs of aging.
+One of the biggest myths about dry skin is that it causes wrinkles.
+Newsflash, it doesn’t — and that’s why we’re setting the facts straight on the connection between dry skin and wrinkles.
+Keep reading to find out where the skincare misinformation comes from and get some helpful tips on how to prevent signs of aging, including the best serums and moisturizers to hydrate your skin.

 Is There a Connection Between Dry Skin and Wrinkles?

 Here’s the deal: dry skin doesn’t cause wrinkles.
 The reason why it’s a common misconception is because dry skin can accentuate common skin concerns related to aging.
-When skin is dry, skin concerns like wrinkling, creping, sagging and flaking appear exaggerated because it lacks moisture.
+When skin is dry, skin concerns like wrinkling, creping, sagging and flaking appear exaggerated because the skin lacks moisture.

-“People with dry skin may show the signs of aging earlier than their oilier skin friends because dry skin needs hydration and moisturizers to soften the fine lines from aging,” says board certified dermatologist Dr. Susan Van Dyke.
-When skin is moisturized or oily, wrinkles are less prominent because the skin is hydrated and therefore appears plump and smooth.
+“People with dry skin may show the signs of aging earlier than their oilier skin friends because dry skin needs hydration and moisturizers to soften the fine lines from aging,” says Dr. Susan Van Dyke, a board-certified dermatologist based in Arizona.
+When skin is moisturized or oily, wrinkles are less prominent and the skin appears plump and smooth.

-If you experience dry skin, it’s important to apply generous amounts of moisturizer.
+If you have dry skin, it’s important to apply generous amounts of moisturizer.
 Also, try using thick formulas, which tend to be more moisturizing.
-We like the Lancôme Rénergie Lift Multi-Action Night Cream because it’s a rich, comforting night cream that visibly lifts and tightens the skin for a firmer, smoother complexion by morning.
+We like the Kiehl’s Super Multi-Corrective Anti-Aging Cream for Face and Neck, which contains hyaluronic acid to soak up moisture and vitamin A to help soften existing wrinkles and lines.

 So What Does Cause Wrinkles?